festicket/front-end-meta/proposals/route-manager-errors.md

 ## getPattern

-Should check if the pattern has being registered.
+Should check if the pattern has been registered.

 ```javascript
 router.getUrl('not-a-thing');